andrewdotg/ecosystemCondition/docs/functional_plant_indicators_wetland.md

 ## Reference state and values
 ### Reference state
 The reference state is defined via the functional signature of the generalized species lists in NiN (see also Töpper et al. 2018).
 By bootstrapping the species lists (see details further below) and calculating community-weighted means of functional plant indicators for every re-sampled community, we describe the reference state as a distribution of indicator values for each respective plant functional indicator.
-These distributions are calculated for ecosystem sub-types ("grunntyper" or "kartleggingsenheter" at a 1:5000 mapping scale) within the main wetland types in NiN.
+These distributions are calculated for minor ecosystem types ("grunntyper" or "kartleggingsenheter" at a 1:5000 mapping scale) within the major ecosystem types (hovedtyper) in NiN.
 A more extensive discussion on the use of reference communities can be found in Jakobsson et al. (2020).

 ### Reference values, thresholds for defining _good ecological condition_, minimum and/or maximum values